 If the University is your second choice, applications should not be made until after exam results in August.
 If you would like to apply for accommodation, please complete the application form below.

-Returning students may apply for accommodation, but will not be allocated rooms unless all accommodation fees to the University are paid.
+Returning students may apply for accommodation, but will not be allocated rooms unless accommodation fees to the University are paid in full.

 Rooms are allocated on a first come - first served basis to students seeking accommodation for a full academic year.
 Medical conditions that are disclosed to the Accommodation Department will be taken into account.

-A student will be able to apply for a place on campus provided they hold a conditional or unconditional offer from the University.
+A student will be able to apply for a place in University halls provided they hold a Conditional or Unconditional Offer from the University.
 If the University is your second choice, applications should not be made until after exam results in August.

-If students have any queries regarding the above, please contact the Accommodation Department
+If students have any queries regarding the above, please contact the Accommodation Team.

 Students who accept an offer of accommodation in the University's Halls of Residence must abide by the terms and conditions.